codingMustache/codingMustache/README.md

 ## Joke of the Day

-I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+What kind of award did the dentist receive?
+A little plaque.

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Ronald Wayne
+ 1. Clipper Chip
- 2. Jonathan Ive
+ 2. Nautilus
- 3. Steve Jobs
+ 3. Skipjack
- 4. Steve Wozniak
+ 4. Enigma Machine

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  Clipper Chip
 </details>